From 5K to Ultra: Scaling Your Training by Distance

 The emphasis shifts:

-- Threshold running becomes king.
-Your half marathon pace sits remarkably close to your lactate threshold.
+• Threshold running becomes the centerpiece.
+Your half marathon pace sits remarkably close to your lactate threshold [3].
 Long tempo efforts of 6-10 miles at or near this intensity are the cornerstone sessions.

-- Weekly mileage climbs.
-Most serious half marathoners run 40-70 miles per week.
+• Weekly mileage climbs.
+Published surveys of half marathon and marathon training show that competitive half marathoners commonly train between 60 and 100 km (roughly 40-65 miles) per week [13].
 The extra volume builds the muscular endurance and fat-burning capacity needed to hold pace deep into the race.

 The half marathon is often called the “thinking person’s race” because pacing execution matters as much as fitness.
 Go out too fast and you will pay dearly in the final 5K.
 Go out too conservatively and you will leave time on the course.
-400WFTP models this dynamic by projecting race paces from your training data, giving you a realistic target pace window rather than a single number — because race day conditions, fatigue, and terrain all introduce variability.
+EndurexAI models this dynamic by projecting race paces from your training data, giving you a realistic target pace window rather than a single number, because race day conditions, fatigue, and terrain all introduce variability.

 Marathon: The Long Game

-Moving from half marathon to marathon is not merely doubling the distance.
-It is entering an entirely different physiological domain.
+Moving from half marathon to marathon means entering a different physiological domain.
 The marathon is an endurance event in the deepest sense of the word, and it introduces a constraint that shorter distances never force you to confront: glycogen depletion.

 Marathon training reorients around several new priorities:

-- Volume takes precedence over intensity.
-Most marathon plans prescribe 50-90 miles per week, with the bulk at easy aerobic pace.
+• Volume takes precedence over intensity.
+Elite marathon programs commonly prescribe 130-200+ km (roughly 80-125 miles) per week, while sub-elite and recreational marathoners may train on 65-130 km (40-80 miles) per week, with the bulk at easy aerobic pace [14].
 High-intensity work does not disappear, but it shrinks to one or two sessions per week.

-On 400WFTP, marathon training plans track more than just your running metrics.
-The platform monitors your long run progression, ensures your CTL is building at a sustainable rate (typically 3-7 points per week), and uses your TSB to time recovery weeks so you arrive at peak long runs feeling capable rather than crushed.
-The AI coach can flag when your training load is escalating too aggressively — a common trap for first-time marathoners who confuse volume with fitness.
+On EndurexAI, marathon training plans track more than just your running metrics.
+The platform monitors your long run progression, ensures your CL is building at a sustainable rate (typically 3-7 points per week), and uses your Form to time recovery weeks so you arrive at peak long runs feeling capable rather than crushed.
+The AI coach can flag when your training load is escalating too aggressively, a common trap for first-time marathoners who confuse volume with fitness.

 Ultra: Beyond the Marathon